 When I think of “planned community,” pristine lawns, curving curbs, and happy little driveways come to mind.
 Maybe it’s even a “gated community” with three or four house designs repeated along the block.
 Interestingly the roots of the ‘burbs came from mastermind of landscape design Frederick Law Olmsted (think 1893 World’s Fair or NYC’s Central Park) with Riverside, located right outside of Chicago’s southwest borders.
 Let’s not forget his lesser known partner, too.
 His name was Calvert Vaux.

 Riverside, Illinois was the first planned suburb, and the Chicago suburbs of the mid-19th century weren’t exactly suburbs yet but towns near the downtown.
-Today planned communities are churned out left and right, but back in the day this approach to city-building was revolutionary stuff.
+Today planned communities are churned out left and right.
+Back in the 1800’s though?
+This approach to city-building was revolutionary stuff.

 A New Type of Community

 As you can see from the map, Riverside is designed as a commuter suburb around the train station.
-And Riverside is not laid out in a clean grid like the rest of Chicago.
-Instead, Olmsted wanted there to be no right angle intersections and streets that curved with the natural contours of the land.
+It’s also notably not laid out in a clean grid like the city of Chicago.
+Instead, Olmsted insisted there be no right angle intersections and laid out streets that curved with the natural contours of the land.
 His landscape-design-inspired approach would beautify the two-square-mile area of little Riverside.
 It would be great for recreational use by residents, who would be blessed with the beauty of the country without forfeiting the benefits of the city.
 Essentially, Riverside was to be a self-contained community, a sub-urban place outside of Chicago.

 If Olmsted was just a whatever landscaping gardener, perhaps history would have treated the town differently.
 Yet, Olmsted was “the father of landscape architecture” and Riverside accordingly fixed an image of its urban design that has yet to be altered.
 Today antique gas lanterns illuminate the streets at night, and giant green parkways contribute to the lawn-saturated neighborhood.